Food review: Nasi Lemak Ayam Rendang Burger from Malaysia's myBurgerLab

 I was invited to a taste test on Tuesday (Aug 1).

-Nasi lemak is a popular coconut rice dish usually served with chicken, but don't expect any rice patties with myBurgerLab's creation.
+Nasi Lemak is a popular coconut rice dish typically served with fried anchovies, cucumbers, fried peanuts, an egg and fried chicken, but while this burger has those elements, don't expect any rice.

+The burger chain said the idea was for the burger to be inspired by nasi lemak, and not merely make nasi lemak look like a burger.

 "Otherwise, you can just go to the shop and eat it (nasi lemak)," said Renyi.
 "There is rice flour in the batter though," he joked.